based on Reviews

-Magnesium is essential, which means that it must be obtained through food and cannot be produced by the body itself.
+Magnesium is essential, which means that it must be ingested through food and cannot be produced by the body itself.
 An adult's body contains approximately 24 to 28 g of magnesium.
-50-70% of this is stored in the bones (bound to hydroxyapatite; partially mobilizable in the event of magnesium deficiency) and 25-30% in the muscles and soft tissue (intracellular).
+Of this, 50–70% is stored in bone (bound to hydroxyapatite; partially mobilizable in cases of magnesium deficiency) and 25–30% is stored in muscles and soft tissue (intracellularly).

-Relative proportions of magnesium in the total magnesium of our body:
+Relative proportions of magnesium in the total magnesium in our body:

 serum